NinjaManatee/desktop-screenshot-action/README.md

 # Desktop Screenshot Action

-This action screenshots the current desktop and uploads it as an artifact.
+This action screenshots the current desktop and saves it to the specified file on the runner.

 Uses [screenshot-desktop](https://github.com/bencevans/screenshot-desktop).